fnmdx111/woj-land/README.md

 **TODO** Add a tool that automatically determines the RF table for each language.
 And I'll try to export a patch and apply it to upstream server.

+#### 2015.3.27
+A tool named `syscall_recorder` is ready.
+Check out `syscall_recorder -h` for more details.
+This tools utilizes `strace.py` from `python-ptrace` to record all the syscalls your target calls.
+An example call to `syscall_recorder` would be

+    ./syscall_recorder python3 /home/user/woj/data/ . target1.py target2.py -n 1001
+     1002 -l langs/ -f 5 -w read write close

+After running this, `syscall_recorder` will record all the syscalls during the execution of target1.py running 1001 and target2.py running 1002.
+And a syscall table will be generated, in which each syscall will be assigned a number which shows how many times this syscall has been called.
+If this number exceeds a threshold of 5 (given by `-f`), it will be changed to -1, which means this syscall can be called infinite times without triggering the `RF` alarm.
+Syscalls on white list will automatically be given -1. `syscall_recorder` will generate a `your_lang_rf.py` according to the information it has gathered.
+And users can directly `from your_lang_rf import rf` to facilitate their security settings.

 Contact
 ----